sdslabs/sdslabs.github.com/_posts/2022/2022-01-28-working-with-shaders.md

 ## **The UV coordinates**

-Pixel shaders coordinate system is [standard](https://docs.microsoft.com/en-us/windows/win32/direct3d9/texture-coordinates) coordinates are normalized to fit in interval {0,1} so that the pixel shader could scale for any random texture.
+Pixel shaders coordinate system is [standard](https://docs.microsoft.com/en-us/windows/win32/direct3d9/texture-coordinates) coordinates are normalized to fit in interval {0,1} so that the pixel shader could scale for any random texture, which is essentially a color map, i.e. it explains which pixel gets what color.

+A pixel Shader can then take input of any texture irrespective of its size.

 ![](https://docs.microsoft.com/en-us/windows/win32/direct3d9/images/uvcoordinates.jpg)
 ![](https://docs.microsoft.com/en-us/windows/win32/direct3d9/images/texadr1.png)

 You can quickly write pixel shaders on [SHADERTOY](https://www.shadertoy.com/).
 You can focus on writing shaders as it handles the pipeline for you.
 You write the code in essentially GLSL; there are a few differences, but it’s nearly the same thing.